eduNEXT/xblock-limesurvey/README.rst

   to use anonymous surveys you must edit the block configuration and set the value to ``True``
 - **LimeSurvey URL (String)**: The URL of the LimeSurvey installation without the trailing slash.
 If not set, it will be taken from the service configurations.
+- **LimeSurvey API username (String)**: The username to authenticate with your LimeSurvey installation you set in LimeSurvey URL.
+If not set, it will be taken from the service configurations.
+- **LimeSurvey API password (String)**: The password to authenticate with your LimeSurvey installation you set in LimeSurvey URL.
+If not set, it will be taken from the service configurations.

 View from Learning Management System (LMS)